doomoftheworld/FAS/README.md

 We additionally provide notebooks for the training and evaluation of different ResNet models and the training of SwinTransformers.

-The evaluation results of all the executed experiments are presented in the folder "evaluation results," it has the following folder structure:

 ## Evaluation artifacts

 The evaluation results addressing our three research questions can be found in the [evaluation](evaluation_results) folder.
 The results are organized based on the dataset (CIFAR10 or Tiny_Imagenet) and the out-of-model-scope detection approach (CPND or KNN) used.